hexaxsoftwares/houx.js/README.md

 ### ***Custom Nodes: Element free Styling***

 Hexax allows you to create custom elements by using the makeNativeElement module.
-You can register your custom elements by calling node.resolve().
+You can register your custom elements by calling node.define().
 This is useful when you want to encapsulate complex functionality into reusable components. for a custom element, use the `makeNativeElement` macro, then pass on normal widget options

 here is a minimal example on creating a hexax custom element